junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Their eyes sweep on Cas, landing expectantly on Dean.

 Dean nods faintly, clearing his voice, gesturing at Cas.
 "Alright, everyone.
 This is Castiel.
 He's an Angel of the Lord.
 We've been working together for years."
-His finger draws a circle, rounding himself, Cas, and Sam in it, referring to what "we" really includes.
+His finger draws a circle, enclosing himself, Cas, and Sam in it, referring to what "we" really includes.
 He finds it extraordinarily soothing to just be able to do that.

 He glances at Cas and runs right into his eyes.
 Dean swallows and adds, "He's a close friend, my -- our best friend, really."
 He lowers his eyes, looking at the tip of his boots.
 His mind briefly pops a voice, quietly asking if that's the best word he can find to describe Cas, and he tells it, out of habit, *yes it is*.
 He looks back up at the crowd.

 Ellen and Jo smile small, and Bobby nods once.
 Ash gives Cas a once-over, and the other folks just listen to him intently.

 Dean carries on explaining the dying angel situation and the crashing Heaven problem to them.
 Which turns out to be a way longer explanation and storytelling than he expected.
-He has to go all the way back to Abaddon to explain the First Blade, then Mark of Cain, then the Darkness, to finally reach the part of explaining what's causing all those angels dying.
+He has to go all the way back to Abaddon to explain the First Blade, then Mark of Cain, then the Darkness, to finally reach the part of explaining what's causing all those angels to die.

 And the possible solution with Michael and Lucifer.